PeterMortensen/Edit_Overflow/README.md

    paste (e.g. by Ctrl + V).

 A macro keyboard can help in automating this process.
-For instance, a RogXXXX, where the numeric keyboard is repurposed for macro keys.
-As the RogXXXX stores the settings in the keyboard (is not dependent on software running on the computer), this also works on Linux (if the web version of Edit Overflow is used)
+For instance, an [ASUS ROG Claymore Cherry MX Brown RGB][31], where the numeric keyboard is repurposed for macro keys.
+As the ROG Claymore stores the settings in the keyboard (is not dependent on software running on the computer), this also works on Linux (if the web version of Edit Overflow is used).

 ## Other features